sophie-anderson8/CS-330-Fall-2025/README.md

 _CS 330 - Organization and Structure of Programming Languages_
 _Fall 2025_

 This repository contains my work for a semester-long project focused on exploring programming languages: how they work, what they have in common, and how they differ.
 For this project, I chose to learn **Perl**, a language I am not familar with and have not programmed in before.
-My goal for this project is to create a beginner/intermediate level tutorial for students who are already profiecient in at least one language and have acquired basic programming skills.
+My goal for this project is to create a beginner/intermediate level tutorial for students who are already proficient in at least one language and have acquired basic programming knowledge.

 ------------------------